 What is a 5-year plan?

-A 5-year plan is a written document (you can hand write or have it in a word document, whatever you prefer) where you write down exactly where you want to be in 5 years (duh, what a bad explanation).
-We’ll go into more detail of how to write a 5-year plan and how it works later.
+A 5five-year plan is a written document (you can hand write or have it in a word document, whatever you prefer) where you write down exactly where you want to be in 5 years (duh, what a bad explanation).

-A 5-year plan is a great way to focus on your goals and really figure out what you want with your life.
-A general 5-year plan can include all aspects of your life (i.e., money, health, friends, family, career, travel plans, etc.), I’m mostly going to focus on the financial side of a 5-year plan because that’s what I do best!
+A five-year plan is a great way to focus on your goals and really figure out what you want with your life.
+A general 5-year plan can include all aspects of your life (i.e., money, health, friends, family, career, travel plans, etc.) but I think that individualized five year plans for each aspect work much better.